Marysville Police Department’s number one goal is keeping our community safe.

-Most intruders seek easy targets.
-They want to get in quickly, quietly and unseen.
+Most intruders seek easy targets as they want to get in quickly, quietly and unseen.
 The harder you make it for them, the lower your risk of a break-in.
+Below you will find some crime prevention tips to implement around your home.

 Outside Doors – Solid wooden doors or doors reinforced with steel offer more protection than hollow core doors.
-Adding a quality deadbolt lock properly installed will enhance the strength of the door.
-The lock is only as good as the door jam it goes into.
-Make sure the door jam is reinforced.
-Installation of a peephole will let you know who’s on the other side of the door without opening it.
+Adding a quality and properly installed deadbolt lock will enhance the strength of the door.
+The lock is only as good as the door jam it goes into so make sure the door jam is reinforced.
+Installation of a peephole allows you to see who’s on the other side of the door without opening it.

-Windows – In addition to sash locks, window pegs can be easily installed by drilling a hole through the movable window frame into the stationary part of the window.
-Insert a large nail or wooden peg into the hole to secure the window.
-Make sure window air conditioners are secured to the window so they cannot be pulled out.
+Windows – In addition to sash locks, window pegs can be easily installed by drilling holes through the movable window frame and into the stationary part of the window.
+Then insert a large nail or wooden peg into the hole to secure the window.
+During summer months, make sure window air conditioners are secured to the window so they cannot be pulled out.

 Outdoor lighting – Use outdoor lighting to your advantage.
 Locate lights in areas of your property that are most vulnerable such as rear doors, ground level windows, garages and sheds.
 Install floodlights high enough so that an intruder can’t unscrew them.
 There are many lighting options to consider such as motion sensor floodlights that turn on when a person or object passes by them.
 Photoelectric lights automatically turn on at dusk and off at dawn.
 Low voltage lighting uses very little energy to illuminate lawns, shrubs and walkways.